Abdallh-Ayman/Review_SQL_Python/SQL_explain/DB_SQL.md

 DECLARE @ColumnName NVARCHAR(50) = 'Country';
 SELECT @ColumnName
-FROM Sales.Customers; -- This will not work.
+FROM Sales.Customers; -- This will work.

 --==========================================================================================================